Nokia has been adapting to the needs of an ever-changing world for over 150 years

 The creation of Nokia Networks, following the buy-out of joint-venture partner Siemens in 2013, laid the foundation for Nokia’s transformation into primarily a network hardware and software provider.
 The 2015 acquisition of Franco-American telecommunications equipment provider Alcatel-Lucent greatly broadened the scope of Nokia’s portfolio and customer base.
 Additional acquisitions have positioned Nokia to be an industry leader in the transition to 5G wireless technology by offering the only end-to-end 5G network portfolio available on a global basis.?

-In 2016 Nokia re-entered the mobile handset business with a licensing agreement with HMD Global allowing them to offer phones under the Nokia brand.?
+In 2016 the Nokia brand re-entered the mobile handset market through a licensing agreement with HMD Global, allowing them to offer phones under the Nokia brand.?

 Nokia Bell Labs